pog87/dementiawindow/report.md

 FINAL STEP:
 Overlapping curves and computing distances:
 1. Are DLBS and ADNI normal controls overlapping?
 2. Are the normal curves and the HAB curve any different?
-Can we use it to predict later cognitive impairment?
+Can we use the latter to predict later cognitive impairment?
-3. Can we predict the degree of cognitive impairment(pre-clinical, EMCI, MCI, LMCI, AD) based on the distance of the subjects from the normal curve?
+3. Can we predict the degree of cognitive impairment(pre-clinical, EMCI, MCI, LMCI, AD) based on the distance of the subjects from the normal curves?

 # Statistical Analysis